Superconducting gap ratio from strange metal phase in the absence of quasiparticles: Introduction

-Unlike the BCS superconductivity theory, there is no quasiparticle description in the SYK model.
-However, we can still imagine a pairing mechanism existing on a ``small'' Fermi surface.
-Although the SYK model describes a non-Fermi liquid state, it actually has marginally relevant paring instability just like the ordinary Fermi liquid state in some previous works \cite{Bi:2017yvx,Luo:2017bno}.
-Naturally, we could try to investigate a SYK-like theory which is analogous to the condensation of Cooper pair of the ordinary Fermi liquid below the Debye energy.
-The Debye frequency or the Debye energy is a cut-off frequency or energy for a crystal lattice.
-As a candidate theory, in \cite{WCJYX}, the authors propose a lattice model for strongly interacting electrons motivated by the recently developed "tetrahedron" rank-3 tensor model that mimics much of the physics of the SYK model (See more details in \cite{Witten:2016iux,Klebanov:2016xxf,Gurau:2009tw}).
-The single particle Green's function of this lattice model in large N limit is identical to the disorder-averaged Green's function of the SYK model.
-Moreover, the scaling behavior of this model in the large N limit may still apply for finite N \cite{WCJYX}.
+As a candidate theory in \cite{WCJYX}, the authors propose a lattice model for strongly interacting electrons motivated by the recently developed ``tetrahedron" rank-3 tensor model that mimics much of the physics of the SYK model (See more details in \cite{Witten:2016iux,Klebanov:2016xxf,Gurau:2009tw}).
+This model can explain some of the strange metal phase in the cuprate high temperature superconductors.
+The single particle Green's function of this lattice model in the large $N$ limit is identical to the disorder-averaged Green's function of the SYK model.
 The lattice model leads to a fermion pairing instability just like the BCS instability.
-It is natural to study the gap equation and the superconducting gap ratio.
+The system could form SP(M) spin singlet fermion pairings.
+Within the framework of their model, we further study the superconducting gap ratio in the absence of quasiparticles.
+Our scenario is analogous to Cooper's argument.
+We explore a pairing mechanism in this $(2+1)$-dimensional lattice model for strongly interacting electrons.

-Motivated by these facts, we intend to explore the pairing mechanism of high-temperature superconductivity via this $2+1$-dimensional lattice model for strongly interacting electrons.
 The paper is organized as follows, in section 2, we construct symplectic group singlet pairs between fermions in the transverse momentum space and the corresponding microscopic model.
 Then, we derive equations for the correlation functions.
 In section 3, we investigate the gap function, the transition temperature and the ratio.
-We also evaluate the influence of the attractive K term and spin $\vec{S}$ term, and compare our results with the BCS theory.
+We also evaluate the influence of the attractive term and spin term, and compare our results with the BCS theory.
 The section 4 is the summary and discussion.